 We don’t question the need to buy insurance for the things our money machine purchases.
 But few of us know if—or at least how and to what degree—their income-generation engine is protected.

-This is the eighth exercise in a series designed to walk you through an entire financial plan.
-The exercise is embedded in an Excel spreadsheet you can download and save for personal use.
+In order to help you navigate the two most complex forms of personal insurance, I’ve created two “apps”–in the form of Excel spreadsheets–that you can use to create a plan, analyze any policies you have and obtain apples-to-apples quotes for new policies, if needed.
 You can find the backdrop for the disability income exercise HERE and the long-term care exercise HERE, or just jump right in with the instructions given below:

-This exercise is a three-step process.
+These exercises are each a three-step process.
 Step One is to determine what you need.
 This is accomplished by writing out a Disability Plan if you are in your 30s, 40s or 50s.
 If in your 50s, 60s, or beyond, you need to articulate your Long-Term Care Plan.
-Start the process by writing out a paragraph beginning with the following sentence: “If I became disabled [suffered a long-term health care incident], here’s how I would handle that financially…” We’ve provided space to do so in our online exercises for this chapter.
+Not everyone needs insurance, but everyone needs a plan.
+Start the process by writing out a paragraph beginning with the following sentence: “If I became disabled [suffered a long-term health care incident], here’s how I would handle that financially…”

 Click HERE to access the long-term disability income app and HERE to access the long-term care app!